Communication-Forensics-Lab/harmful-content-detection/README.md

 ## Take Part in the Shared Task

-To take part in this competition, please register under the following url: [https://www.codabench.org/competitions/4963/#/](https://www.codabench.org/competitions/4963/#/).
+To take part in this competition, please register at the following url: [https://www.codabench.org/competitions/4963/#/](https://www.codabench.org/competitions/4963/#/).

 **Important Deadlines:**